 In addition, if the CDC or vaccine manufacturer provides updated management practices, follow those instead.
-Lastly, please be sure to follow MERI’s policy of tying all biohazard bags when they are full.
-Here is a video that outlines how to prepared medical waste for shipment.
+Lastly, please be sure to follow MERI’s policy of placing all sharps into sharps containers and tying all biohazard bags when they are full.
+Here is a video that outlines how to prepare medical waste for shipment.

 Medical Waste Containers

 Use the following containers for each of the waste products listed below:

 - Sharps Container – Used syringes or needles or empty vaccine vials.